Whisky

-Whisky or Whiskey is a type of liquor made from fermented grain mash.
+Whisky or whiskey is a type of liquor made from fermented grain mash.
 Various grains (which may be malted) are used for different varieties, including barley, corn, rye, and wheat.
 Whisky is typically aged in wooden casks, commonly of charred white oak.
 Uncharred white oak casks previously used for the aging of port, rum, or sherry may be employed during storage to impart a unique flavour and colour.

 Whisky is a strictly regulated spirit worldwide with many classes and types.
-The typical unifying characteristics of the different classes and types are the fermentation of grains, distillation, and aging in wooden barrels.
+The typical unifying characteristics of the different classes and types are the fermentation of grains, distillation, and aging in wooden casks.

 Etymology

 The word whisky (or whiskey) is an anglicisation of the Classical Gaelic word uisce (or uisge) meaning "water" (now written as uisce in Modern Irish, and uisge in Scottish Gaelic).
 This Gaelic word shares its ultimate origins with Germanic water and Slavic voda of the same meaning.
 Distilled alcohol was known in Latin as aqua vitae ("water of life").
 This was translated into Middle Irish as uisce betha[d], which became uisce beatha (/ga/) in Irish and uisge beatha /gd/ in Scottish Gaelic.
 Early forms of the word in English included uskebeaghe (1581), usquebaugh (1610), usquebath (1621), and usquebae (1715).